rsksmart/devportal-1.0/guides/armadillo/merged-mining.md

 - The Solution does not satisfy Bitcoin network difficulty, but satisfies RSK’s network difficulty.
-Consequently, the solution will be submitted to the RSK network along the RSK block referenced, but not to the Bitcoin network.
+Consequently, the solution will be submitted to the RSK network along with the referenced RSK block, but not to the Bitcoin network.

-- The solution only satisfies the pool share difficulty, and it is not submitted to any network, but only used for accounting of miners' work.
+- The solution only satisfies the pool share difficulty, and it is not submitted to any network.
+It is only used for accounting of miners' work.

-The reference to RSK’s block is called [RSKtag](/guides/armadillo/glossary/#rsktag/), which currently contains, among other data, a 20 bytes hash of the RSK block.
+The reference to RSK’s block is called [RSKtag](/guides/armadillo/glossary/#rsktag/), which currently contains, among other data, a 20 byte hash of the RSK block.
 When a Bitcoin proof of work solution is submitted to the RSK node by the mining pool, the node builds an [SPV proof](/guides/armadillo/glossary/#spv-proof) from the Bitcoin block to the RSKtag, and then submits everything to the RSK network.
-This proof allow other RSK nodes to verify the proof of work.
+This proof allows other RSK nodes to verify the proof of work.

-Prior to Wasabi, RSKtag was the 32 bytes hash of the RSK block, but this hash along was not providing sufficient information to Armadillo to detect forks.
+Prior to Wasabi, RSKtag was the 32 byte hash of the RSK block, but this hash along did not provide sufficient information to Armadillo for fork detection.
 If some Bitcoin block contains the RSKtag, may or may not be in the RSK mainchain.
 If the block hash in an RSKtag does not correspond to a block in the RSK mainchain,